ulearn/ublog/wp-content/plugins/all-in-one-event-calendar/readme.txt

 Our calendar system combines a clean visual design, solid architectural patterns and a powerful set of features to create the most advanced calendar system available for WordPress.
 Best of all: it’s completely free.

-Download the free Standard edition at [time.ly](http://time.ly/) and choose from 3 custom designed themes for your Calendar, or develop your own!
-Also includes Posterboard view, Facebook integration, inline Calendar Theme editing and more.
+Purchase the Pro edition at [time.ly](http://time.ly/pricing) and get Super Widgets, front-end Post Your Event form, Stream View, Premium Support, and much more.

-**New in version 1.9:**
+**New in version 1.9 Pro:**
+* Front-end public Post Your Event form
+* User feed submissions
+* Stream View
+* Bulk CSV Upload
+* Super Widgets: embed your calendar into an external site
+* Premium Support access
 * Inline Calendar Theme editor
 * Edit one instance of a recurring event
 * Improved Agenda and Posterboard event filtering